 Energy consumption has significantly grown globally during the last several decades.
 The world energy situation was more significantly impacted than expected by global warming, wildfires, tremors, and the coronavirus pandemic that caused a serious acute respiratory crisis [1].
 Scientists, researchers, and engineers have been working diligently in recent years to develop fresh approaches to producing renewable energy [2,3].
 One way to meet rising energy needs without harming the environment is via the use of renewable energy.
 Increasing the utilisation of renewable energy sources, notably solar and wind power [4, 5], represents the most effective strategy for decarbonizing the energy business.
 However, the broad use of renewable energy sources in the energy business for varied purposes faces a number of obstacles.
 Variability is one of the greatest obstacles to integrating renewable energy into the conventional energy infrastructure, especially for solar and wind energy [6].

+Hydrogen is one of the most promising energy sources for the future [7].
+It is an abundant element and can be produced from a variety of sources, making it a versatile energy carrier.
+The use of hydrogen as a fuel has been explored for many years, but recent developments in technology have made it more viable as a clean and sustainable energy source.
+Hydrogen has a number of advantages over other energy sources.
+It is a clean fuel, producing only water and heat when it is burned, and it does not release greenhouse gases [8].
+This makes it an attractive option for countries looking to reduce their carbon emissions and meet climate targets.
+Additionally, hydrogen can be produced using renewable energy sources, such as wind or solar power, through a process called electrolysis.
+This is known as green hydrogen, and it has the potential to provide truly carbon-free energy.

+Hydrogen can also be used in a variety of applications.
+It can power vehicles, heat buildings, and provide energy for industrial processes [9].
+It can be stored and transported easily, making it a flexible energy carrier.
+It can be compressed and stored in tanks or transported via pipelines, and it can also be converted back into electricity using fuel cells, providing a clean and reliable source of energy.

-The integration of solar and wind energy systems with water electrolysers for the production of hydrogen from renewable sources is a viable option despite the presence of a number of technological obstacles to the process of capturing green hydrogen [7].
-This would offset their intermittent nature [8] and contribute to the reduction of emissions from energy for many uses.
+The integration of solar and wind energy systems with water electrolysers for the production of hydrogen from renewable sources is a viable option despite the presence of a number of technological obstacles to the process of capturing green hydrogen [10].
+This would offset their intermittent nature and contribute to the reduction of emissions from energy for many uses.
 Hydrogen derived from renewable sources may be used for a variety of sustainable energy applications, including industrial and transportation operations, such as steel manufacturing and petroleum refining, as well as the creation of various chemicals, such as nitrogen or methane.
 Recent books and articles have talked about many different ways hydrogen can be used.
-A cursory research study reveals the significance of several hydrogen production techniques, such as photoelectrolysis, electrolysis, thermo - chemical water electrolysis, and renewable technologies [8].
+A cursory research study reveals the significance of several hydrogen production techniques, such as photoelectrolysis, electrolysis, thermo - chemical water electrolysis, and renewable technologies [11].
 The transformation of electricity into hydrogen has a lower technological efficiency.
 This technique will become much more practical as the price of electrolysers and energy storage devices decreases.
-Particularly, more efficient electrolyzer systems should be researched and implemented [9].
+Particularly, more efficient electrolyzer systems should be researched and implemented [12].